nordborn/golog/README.md

 2. custom prefix (e.g. "myapp: ") additionally to level prefixes ("main: " by default);
 3. output io.Writer interfaces:
  - l.outFile for Trace-Info (os.Stdout by default);
- - l.errFile for Error-Fatal (os.Stderr by default).
+ - l.errFile for Warning-Fatal (os.Stderr by default).

 You can use `SetFlags()` similar to "log" from standard library for time and file information ("2018/11/26 16:57:49 golog.go:61" by default).